VladislavsJ/physic_particle_simlation/readme.md

 # Particle Simulator

-A prototype particle simulation system inspired by "Sandbox" game, designed to test multi-core/CUDA performance on real-world tasks (coming soon).
+A prototype particle simulation system inspired by "Sandbox" game, designed to be general an test multi-core/CUDA performance on real-world tasks (coming soon).

 ## Features